MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/asset-group.md

 ## <a name="status"></a>Status
 The status of the asset group.

-Possible values are *Active*, *Paused*, or *Deleted*.
+Possible values are *Active*, *Deleted*, *Expired*, or *Paused*.
+The *Expired* status is read-only.

 **Add:** Optional.
-The default value is *Active*.
+The default value is *Paused*.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 **Delete:** Required.
 The Status must be set to *Deleted*.

 ## <a name="startdate"></a>Start Date
-The date that the ads in the asset group can begin serving; otherwise, the service can begin serving the ads in the asset group the day that the asset group becomes active.
+The date that the asset group can begin serving; otherwise, the service can begin serving the asset group the day that the asset group becomes active.

 The start date is inclusive.
-For example, if you set *Start Date* to 5/5/2020, the ads in the asset group will start at 12:00 AM on 5/5/2020.
+For example, if you set *Start Date* to 5/5/2020, the asset group will start at 12:00 AM on 5/5/2020.
 The time is based on the time zone that you specify at the campaign level.

 **Add:** Optional.
-If you do not set this field or if the date you submit is prior to today's date, then today's date will be set and the service can begin serving the ads in the asset group as soon as the asset group status is active.
+If you do not set this field or if the date you submit is prior to today's date, then today's date will be set and the service can begin serving the asset group as soon as the asset group status is active.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 The start date cannot be updated after the asset group is submitted i.e., once the start date has arrived.
-**Delete:** Read-only

-## <a name="type"></a>Type
-The entity type, *Asset Group*.

-**Add:** Required for video ads.
-Not applicable for audience ads or multimedia ads.
-**Update:** Optional for video ads.
-Use Descriptions instead for audience ads or multimedia ads (deprecated).
 **Delete:** Read-only